If I had my way, I would eat almost every meal wearing my sweatpants, sitting on my couch, while watching Grey’s Anatomy.

 For a zesty Mexican-inspired marinade, what do you reach for in your spice cabinet?
 Tomatoey hot sauce?
 Smoky chipotle powder?
 Share your best blends in the comments below!
 And don’t forget to give this recipe a five-star rating if you loved it.

 Photos by Fanny Slater, © Ask the Experts, LLC.
 ALL RIGHTS RESERVED.
 See our TOS for more details.
 Originally published by Shanna Mallon on June 5, 2016.
-Last updated: October 18, 2020 at 15:02 pm.
+Last updated October 18, 2020.

 Nutritional information derived from a database of known generic and branded foods and ingredients and was not compiled by a registered dietitian or submitted for lab testing.
 It should be viewed as an approximation.